-Plainsong was created in 2007 to meet the needs of vocalists and clients in Brisbane seeking quality vocal tuition, consulting and performance.
-Plainsong is a company dedicated to offering personal and individualized delivery of vocal tuition and voice performance in Queensland and Australia.
+Plainsong was established in 2007 to meet the needs of vocalists and clients in Brisbane seeking quality vocal tuition, consulting and performance.
+Plainsong is a company dedicated to offering personal and individualized delivery of vocal tuition and performance in Queensland and Australia.

 Plainsong is a proud member of the following professional peak bodies:

 ANATS, the Australian National Association of Teachers of Singing;